-Scott has been known to practice life coaching without a license, eluding the police by working over the phone, Skype, or FaceTime.
+Scott has been known to practice life coaching without a license, eluding the police by working over the phone, Zoom, or FaceTime.
 He fancies himself an intuitive, and smuggles wisdom and guidance over the border from beings he calls spirit guides, who are also not licensed, and who have allegedly not filed a tax return in several lifetimes.

 As a front, Scott does do various legal, above the board activities.
 He has three books up on Amazon.